dnguyen800/jekyll-TeXt-theme/_media/home-theater.md

 The new lineup of media streaming devices continues to impress every year.
 With more features like 4K, voice control, and HDR added into physically smaller devices, I feel like I can constantly upgrade my old TV at a cheap price.
 Indeed, my 2015 Vizio TV is more useful with a Roku Streaming Stick+ so I no longer have to browse through a slow, ancient web interface.

 {:.info}
-Though media streaming devices are capable of impressive feats, I’ve found that the best TV watching experience lies with a high-end smart TV like the LG OLED series.
+Though media streaming devices are capable of impressive feats, I’ve found thxat the best TV watching experience lies with a high-end smart TV like the LG OLED series.
 The gyroscopic remote controls make it as easy as possible for anyone to pick up a remote and intuitively browse through the TV’s wide selection of apps.
 The LG OLED TVs are really impressive, if you can afford it.
 See my TV Section to learn more.

 ### Considerations before buying a media streaming device